fz1b/TreeHoleJournal/README.md

 ### Maxwell Wang (i4j4b)

 Max was in charge of continuous deployment to Heroku and the backend.
-He set up the MongoDB database and implemented the C.U.R.D. functionalities for handling journals.
+He set up the MongoDB database and implemented the C.R.U.D. functionalities for handling journals.
 He is also the person behind the stunning infinite scrolling feature in the Explore and Me page.

 ### Frank Zhou (k2u1b)